 This means not just making your products with the individual consumer or product in mind but also considering future generations as well.
 Do the farming practices in your raw material production consider soil health?
 Do your materials or your dyeing process contribute to waterway pollution?

 Preventing environmental damage and protecting resources and communities will help you create a business that can survive the environmental and social threats that the industry is currently experiencing and will increasingly face as we move further into the climate crisis.
-That is why circular design and regenerative business models will be the only way forward for the fashion industry.
+That is why circular design and regenerative business models are the clearest way forward for the fashion industry.

 What could embracing circular design mean for you?

 More than just implementing quality controls on your products and designs, perhaps integrating circular design into your company could also mean opening up a product recycling program, like Patagonia has, through which consumers can return worn-out clothes to be repurposed.
 Or maybe, like Sunski, it could mean utilizing plastic waste to create your fashion line.

 It could also mean sourcing your materials from regenerative farms or directing your 1% For the Planet donation to conservation efforts.
 Or it could mean implementing a business model like BANGS or TOMS in which you donate a percentage of your profit to worthy causes.

 In short, how do you structure your design, supply chain, and business model to support a circular fashion economy where there is little waste, and resources are not only protected but regenerated for future use?

 The Center for the Advancement of Garment Making